santhu501/namaste-react/README.md

  virtual DOM is not a new concept, it was there from a long time.
 Its a javascript object representation of real DOM.
 React made use of this concept and updates DOM efficiently.

  https://github.com/acdlite/react-fiber-architecture

+ const[ listOfRest, setListOfRest ] = useState(resList);
+ useState returns an array. all we are doing in the above line is array destructuring.

+ something like below:

+ const arr = useState(resList);

+ const listOfRest = arr[0];
+ const setListOfRest = new updated array list that we are trying to set.